 If you or a loved one has suffered a brain injury as a result of another party’s actions or negligence, Florida law often permits you to seek compensation for damages in civil court.
 Our Fort Myers traumatic brain injury attorneys at Viles & Beckman can help you file a claim and fight for the compensation that you deserve.

 What Is a Traumatic Brain Injury (TBI)?

-The CDC estimates more than 2.5 million people visit emergency rooms across the country each year for traumatic brain injuries.
-Almost 300,000 visits result in hospitalization and more than 55,000 lead to death.
+CDC data shows that more than 2.5 million people visit emergency rooms across the country each year for traumatic brain injuries.
+Almost 300,000 visits result in hospitalization, and more than 55,000 lead to death.
 These numbers also include almost 25,000 children hospitalized for TBI and more than 2,500 child fatalities.

 Causes of Traumatic Brain Injuries

 Many different types of accidents and situations might result in a traumatic brain injury.
 Specific causes vary greatly among age groups.
 Generally, older adults over age 75 face the most risk for TBIs, which often occur when these adults slip and fall.
 The most common causes of traumatic brain injuries include:

 - Motor vehicle accidents including car accidents, truck accidents, and motorcycle accidents

 - Unintentional falls